Back to Revolutions Against the Church

 "Lovers of pleasures more than of God." - 2 Timothy 3:4

 Comfort is one of the most powerful idols of modern life precisely because it often appears harmless.
 Men will condemn open vice more readily than they will condemn the quiet demand to remain untroubled, unstrained, undisturbed, and unburdened.
-Yet comfort can rule a soul more completely than some obvious sins, because it does not always present itself as rebellion.
+Yet comfort can rule a soul more completely than many obvious sins because it does not always present itself as rebellion.
 It presents itself as prudence, balance, self-care, domestic peace, or practical necessity.

 At that point comfort is no longer being used.
 It is being served.
 The soul becomes less willing to pray if prayer is dry, less willing to fast if fasting bites, less willing to correct if correction provokes conflict, and less willing to obey if obedience costs reputation or convenience.
 The outward structure of religious life may remain, but its nerve has weakened.
 The heart has grown accustomed to asking, before all else, "Will this make my life harder?"2

-This is why comfort is often the hidden engine beneath doctrinal compromise.
+This is why comfort is so often the hidden engine beneath doctrinal compromise.
 The problem may appear intellectual, but beneath it lies a simpler disorder: ease has become too beloved.
-Men stay where worship is corrupted because leaving is inconvenient.
+Men remain where worship is corrupted because leaving is inconvenient.
 Parents do not confront grave disorder because confrontation is exhausting.
 Priests do not preach difficult truths because they prefer calm.
 Families do not reorder their homes because the cost in habit and comfort feels too high.3

-This has spiritual consequences.
+This has direct spiritual consequences.
 A soul trained to expect convenience in all things will find Catholic life severe: fasting, long liturgies, disciplined prayer, moral restraint, modest dress, serious confession, sacrificial family life, and fidelity under hardship.
 The ancient ascetical instinct begins to look extreme simply because comfort has become the culture's native air.

 This also explains why the internet, therapeutic religion, and sentimental domestic life fit together so naturally.
 All reduce tolerance for difficulty.
 All teach the soul to seek immediate relief.
-All weaken the capacity to remain under a hard but saving truth.
+All weaken the capacity to remain beneath a hard but saving truth.

 This is why authentic Catholic life has always honored voluntary hardship: fasting, vigils, almsgiving, custody of the senses, long patience, inconvenient fidelity, and the acceptance of hidden suffering.
 These things are not contempt for the body.
 They are freedom from slavery to comfort.
 A soul that cannot deny itself small comforts will not easily endure large trials.5

-The faithful must therefore recover esteem for holy hardness.
+The faithful must recover esteem for holy hardness.
 Not harshness toward others, but disciplined refusal to let comfort reign.
 The question cannot be, "What leaves me most at ease?" but, "What does fidelity require?"

 Comfort becomes an idol when the soul begins sacrificing truth, duty, worship, and love in order to preserve ease.
 It is then no longer a creaturely good received with gratitude.
 It has become a master.

 This is one reason so many know the truth yet do not act on it.
 The truth has become too expensive for a soul trained by the age to expect convenience.
-The answer is not theatrical severity, but Christian mortification: voluntary sacrifice, patient endurance, harder obedience, and a renewed love of the Cross.
+The answer is not theatrical severity, but Christian mortification: voluntary sacrifice, patient endurance, harder obedience, and renewed love of the Cross.

 The City of Man teaches men to organize life around ease.
 The City of God teaches them to organize life around fidelity.
 Only one of these roads can produce saints.